HildePedroni/pokerface/README.md

     <h1>:|my_title|:</h1>
 </div>
 ```
-then in yout JS file, you can call the loadTemplate function using a Json Data.
+Then in yout JS file, you can call the loadTemplate function using a Json Data.
 The key value must match with the value inside the  :|my_title|:

 ```javascript